 Randell grew up in the Upper Blackville area of the Miramichi Valley and like many of the river guides is steeped in Miramichi tradition as his mother’s family owned and operated Campbell’s fishing lodge for many years.
 Randell has become a world traveler living and traveling all of North America and many far away places such as Mexico and Asia.
 A Jack-of-all-trades and a Master of them all from a paratrooper to carpenter, commercial diver to truck driver but his favorite of all is being a fishing guide.
 After seven previous years on the West Coast chasing Steelheads and Kings it was time for Atlantics and home on the Miramichi.
-Randell has been with us at Country Haven for the past three seasons doing much of our up river packages as he knows the up river pools better than anyone growing up fishing them as a kid.
+Randell has been with us at Country Haven for the past seven seasons doing many of our upriver packages as he knows the upriver pools better than anyone, growing up fishing them as a kid.
 He is excellent with beginners and flyfishing instructions and adjusting to the condition with different techniques throughout the season.

 “Randell is a wonderful fishing guide, knew the river like the back of his hand.”

 Danny Coughlan has been a life long resident of the Miramichi River area, fishing much of the lower stretches of the Miramichi throughout the years.
 Danny has worked as a carpenter, lumberjack and fishing guide.
 This is Danny's 13th year as a guide here at Country Haven and what a great addition he has turned out to be.
 With his good natured personality, time does not matter when it comes to teaching beginners the art of fly fishing.
 Dan knows our water well and is always up for the challenge of catching Atlantic Salmon.